araffin/iclr-blogposts-2026/_posts/2026-04-27-sac-massive-sim.md

 ```

 Compared to the default hyperparameters of SAC, there are some notable changes:
-- The network architecture is much larger (`[512, 256, 128]` vs. `[256, 256]`), but similar to that used by PPO in Isaac Sim.
+- The network architecture is much larger (`[512, 256, 128]` vs. `[256, 256]`), but similar to that used by [PPO in Isaac Sim](https://github.com/isaac-sim/IsaacLab/blob/f52aa9802780e897c184684d1cbc2025fafcef4a/source/isaaclab_tasks/isaaclab_tasks/manager_based/locomotion/velocity/config/a1/agents/rsl_rl_ppo_cfg.py#L21).
 - The lower replay ratio (RR ≈ 0.03 for 1024 environments, or three gradient steps every 100 steps in an environment) and higher policy delay (update the actor once every eight critic updates) make it faster, as less time is taken for gradient updates.
 - The discount factor is lower than the default value of 0.99, which favors shorter-term rewards.

-Here is the result in video and the associated learning curves<d-footnote>The results are plotted for only three independent runs (random seeds).
+Here is the result in video and the associated learning curves<d-footnote>The results are plotted for only five independent runs (random seeds).
 This is usually insufficient for RL due to the stochasticity of the results.
 However, in this case, the results tend to be consistent between runs (limited variability).
-I observed this during the many runs I did while debugging (and writing this blog post), so the trend is likely correct, even with a limited number of seeds.
-I only have one machine to run the tests, but I will try to run more tests in the coming weeks and update the plots.</d-footnote>:
+I observed this during the many runs I did while debugging (and writing this blog post), so the trend is likely correct, even with a limited number of seeds.</d-footnote>:

 {% include figure.liquid path="assets/img/2026-04-27-sac-massive-sim/learning_curve_unitree.svg" class="img-fluid" %}
 <div class="caption">